andysouth/rtsetse/README.md

 rtsetse
 ========================================================

-rtsetse is (or will be) an R package for simulating tsetse fly populations.
+rtsetse is an R package for simulating tsetse fly populations.

 It follows from Hat-Trick, an Excel based Tsetse model see rtsetse.org.